barryclark/jekyll-now/about.md

 Hello friend (I hope)!

 My name is Mikaël Gramont, from France.
-I go by Mika in the US, as it's nicer to my ears :p
+I usually go by Mika, as it's nicer to my ears (at least, in the US :p).

-I'm a frontend developer, currently working for Google on the Cultural Institute front-end team.
+I'm a frontend developer, currently working for Google on the [Cultural Institute](https://www.google.com/culturalinstitute/beta/) front-end team.
 There are many titles out there for what I do: web developer, front-end engineer, UX engineer, etc. Some might say I push pixels around, but those are haters.
 I like to think that I build high-quality, fast, accessible and robust user interfaces, in line with today's standards.

 Okay I push pixels around, fine.